gbif/hp-sanbi/_posts/2024-25-01-Erica-tool.md

 volume of Flora Capensis, published in 1905.

-This tool help both amateurs and professionals identify (using a limited number of accessible characteristics) the 851 species and many subspecific taxa of the flowering plant genus Erica.Included in Version 4.00 are new features such as integrating distribution data from GBIF and iNaturalist and providing links to taxonomic resources through World Flora Online.
+This tool help both amateurs and professionals identify (using a limited number of accessible characteristics) the 851 species and many subspecific taxa of the flowering plant genus Erica.
+Included in Version 4.00 are new features such as integrating distribution data from GBIF and iNaturalist and providing links to taxonomic resources through World Flora Online.
 Included as well is a probability function for identifications.